ErichDomme/UMNFT-SmartContract/README.md

 The UMNFT Smart Contract is written in Solidity, a language for Ethereum Smart Contracts, and uses OpenZeppelin's ERC721 standard implementation, making it an NFT Smart Contract.
 The contract includes several functions and structures, which are explained below.

 ### Constructor and Basic Properties
-Constructor:
+Constructor:<br>
 Upon deployment of the Smart Contract, the constructor is called.
 Here, the NFT's name is set as "UrbanMiningNFT" and the symbol as "UMNFT".
-The contract owner is defined as the person who deploys the contract.
+The contract owner is defined as the person who deploys the contract.<br>
-Version:
+Version:<br>
-The Smart Contract has a fixed version, set here as "1.0.0".
+The Smart Contract has a fixed version, set here as "1.0.0".<br>
-Base Token URI:
+Base Token URI:<br>
-The base URL for the tokens, set here to "ipfs://", indicating that the NFT metadata is stored on the InterPlanetary File System (IPFS).
+The base URL for the tokens, set here to "ipfs://", indicating that the NFT metadata is stored on the InterPlanetary File System (IPFS).<br>

 ### Mappings and Variables
-_tokenIds:
+_tokenIds:<br>
-A counter for the token IDs to uniquely identify each NFT.
+A counter for the token IDs to uniquely identify each NFT.<br>
-_tokenNames:
+_tokenNames:<br>
-A mapping of token ID to the name of the token.
+A mapping of token ID to the name of the token.<br>
-_tokenURIs:
+_tokenURIs:<br>
-A mapping of token ID to its IPFS URL.
+A mapping of token ID to its IPFS URL.<br>
-_ipfsHashHistory:
+_ipfsHashHistory:<br>
-Stores the history of IPFS hashes for each token.
+Stores the history of IPFS hashes for each token.<br>
-_updateWhitelist:
+_updateWhitelist:<br>
-A two-tier mapping structure that specifies which addresses are authorized to update the token URI.
+A two-tier mapping structure that specifies which addresses are authorized to update the token URI.<br>
-_whitelistedAddresses:
+_whitelistedAddresses:<br>
-A list of addresses that have been added to the update whitelist for each token.
+A list of addresses that have been added to the update whitelist for each token.<br>

 ### Functions
 mintNFT:<br>